 How to pay an animal fine

 If you receive a fine, you have 28 days from the issue date to pay the fine or to appeal.

 If you do not take action, you'll receive a reminder notice and a further 28 days to resolve the fine.
 The State Penalties Enforcement Registry will then deal with the matter and charge additional fees.

-You cannot pay the fine online if it is more than 60 days since the date of the fine.
+You cannot pay the fine online if it is more than 60 days since the date of issue of the fine.